willglaub/dojo/dojo-test/README.md

 * [tests/run.js](https://github.com/dcodeIO/dojo/blob/master/dojo-test/tests/run.js) - runs it through the API

 When typing `aladojo` in a terminal, `tests/suite.js` will be run.
-Also supports running runners: `aladojo tests/run.js` or custom / other unit tests under the condition, that the runner (here: `run.js`) does not export anything.
+Also supports running runners: `aladojo tests/run.js` or custom / other unit tests under the condition that the runner (here: `run.js`) does not export anything.

 License
 -------